Wise vs TorFX: Which one is cheaper in the US?

 For greater clarity and lower fees, Wise may be the perfect solution.
 So take a look, and see if Wise could save you money.

 If you're a business owner, then you can get a Wise Business account to manage your international finances with ease.
-Pay employees and suppliers around the world at the real mid-market rate.
+Pay employees and suppliers around the world at the mid-market rate.

 All sources checked on 26 May 2023